We Are Committed to Achieving Fairness in the Workplace in Morgantown, Clarksburg and Parkersburg

 - Punitive Damages

-At Bailess Law Firm, our team of lawyers have zero tolerance for age discrimination in the workplace.
+At Bailess Law Firm, your team of lawyers have zero tolerance for age discrimination in the workplace.
 Employers who engage in age discrimination must be held accountable.
 We recognize the devastation unemployment causes on the family unit.
-If you have experienced age discrimination or just would like more information, call us for a free consultation at (304) 413-1400 or complete our contact form.
-We will listen without judgment.